drupol/master-thesis/src/thesis/2-reproducibility.typ

 in system behaviours.

-Congruent management, particularly through the adoption of immutable environment (#ref(<ch2-environments>)), ensures that environment remain in a well-defined state, thus maximising reproducibility.
+Congruent management, particularly through the adoption of immutable environment (#ref(<ch2-environments>)), ensures that the environment remains in a well-defined state, thus maximising reproducibility.
 However, this approach can lack the flexibility required for dynamic environments, where each minor adjustments may necessitate rebuilding the entire system.
 This limitation highlights the importance of carefully choosing between convergent and congruent approaches based on the environment's needs.